Key elements in a reflexology hand chart:

 However, most individual reflexology hand charts do show some significant differences compared to other charts.

 Many reflexology hand charts are available on the internet; charts are being presented in various formats, and many printable reflexology hand charts are available.

-However, for people who are not familiar with the basics of hand reflexology might get confused by the fact that many maps display unique characteristics - which often reflect the personal view of the map designer.
+However, for people who are not familiar with the basics of hand reflexology might get confused by the fact that many hand maps display unique characteristics - which often reflect the personal view of the hand map designer.